 Where's the lettuce, you may be asking?
 Well, I feel like the pasta takes the place of the lettuce in this recipe.
 That being said, you could certainly add some chopped romaine if you like.
 I would just recommend stirring it in right before serving so that it doesn't get all wilty on ya.

 Or better yet, serve your pasta salad atop a bed of lettuce instead!
-That way, it remains crisp and fresh and any leftover pasta salad won’t be interspersed with soggy lettuce.
+That way, it will remain crisp and fresh and any leftover pasta salad won't be interspersed with soggy lettuce.

 Also, where's the chicken, you may be asking?
 Good question!
 Again, feel free to stir in some cooked, chopped chicken (or turkey) if that's your preference.
 I just feel like Cobb Pasta Salad is hearty enough without the chicken.